Key Takeaways

 The reversal curse is a known failure where models trained on "A is B" can't answer "B is ?"
 Path Reuse shows it's a directional memory problem.

-This finding matters because it means the reversal curse isn't a bug that better training data can fix by volume alone.
-You'd need training data that explicitly covers both directions, or architectural changes that force bidirectional path formation.
+Volume alone won't fix this.
+You need training data that explicitly covers both directions, or architectural changes that force bidirectional path formation.

 How does Path Compression cause reasoning failures?